Trivivium/devops-2k20/report/REPORT.md

 *TODO - dependencies and important interactions of subsystems*

 ### Hosting
-**Digital Ocean**
-We had to host our solution somewhere to have a production environment.
-The courses presented Digital Ocean, and a couple of us already had experience with it.
-However the main factor was probably the Github Education Pack that provides a bunch of free credit, meaning we wouldn't have to pay for any hosting for the duration of the course.
+As the application should be publically available IP address we needed a hosting provider for the production environment.
+The course presented Digital Ocean as an option, and as a couple of us had prior experience with them we choose this solution.

-**Evaluation**
-We initially provisioned a relatively small droplet, which is what they call their virtual private servers (VPS), however as we needed to add more monitoring and logging we had a growing requirement for the specs of the VPS.
-We ended up having to provision multiple droplets, because scaling vertically would give us some downtime, which we wanted to avoid.
-We ended up having a VPS for our tools and one for our solution.
-This was probably a good thing, however, as that makes sure that even if one of the two crashes the other wont necessarily.
-However, we would still have issues if we wanted to scale the solution itself, which would essentially be impossible without some downtime - as our service isn't completely stateless, we wouldn't just be able to scale vertically neither.
+The prior experience along with the option to utilize the Github Education Pack for free credits meant we had confidence in the decision.

+We started out provisioning a small droplet, which is what Digital Ocean names their virtual private servers (VPS), with enough resources to host the application and the database inside Docker containers.
+However, whenwe added monitoring and logging to application we had increasing requirements for the specs of the VPS.
+To meet these requirements we provisioned multiple droplets as scaling a single VPS vertically would introduce downtime, which we wanted to avoid.

+The result of this approach led us to having two droplets; one for our tools (e.g., logging) and one for the solution.
+In retrospect this was probably the right decision as it increases our resiliency.
+If one of the droplets crashes the other one remains untouched.

+Despite the short-term benefit of this solution we still have issues scaling the droplet hosting the application.
+Because the application isn't stateless horizontal scaling isn't an option, and thus vertical scaling is our sole option, which requires us to incur some downtime when the droplet is upgraded.

 **OS: Ubuntu 18.04.3 LTS**
 We wanted an OS that had long term support (LTS) as to make sure we had the